Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 "The government still appears to be obsessing about electoral fortunes and maintaining the popularity of the party leadership," Meenakshi Ganguly, South Asia director at Human Rights Watch, told DW.

-"Politicians presumably seek public office because they have a genuine interest in delivering good governance and upholding rights," she said.

-"Hiding the truth, aggressively deflecting criticism, and punishing the messenger, is not good governance."
+"Politicians presumably seek public office because they have a genuine interest in delivering good governance and upholding rights.
+Hiding the truth, aggressively deflecting criticism, and punishing the messenger, is not good governance," she said.

 Ganguly said that ideas for dealing with the pandemic coming from opposition parties or civil society groups were undermined by the government.